xizhonghua/GreenDC-Summary/energy/file/DVFS.md

 ## Dynamic Voltage and Frequency Scaling(DVFS)

+### Intro
+- DVFS is a widely used technique for controlling CPU power since the power consumption of processors occupies a substantial portion of the total system power (roughly 50% under load) [[Mammela-2012]](http://link.springer.com/article/10.1007%2Fs00450-011-0189-6#page-1)

 ### Definition
 - a.k.a.
 P-states, is a more efficiency power-savings mechanism that reduces server frequency by reducing the processor voltage and frequency.